Life Source Goddess Hekate/Kate As Life Transformer

 Crowns of Egypt

-(May 6, 2023) Wadjet was the Egyptian goddess who seems to be equivelent to Hekate.
-She represented lower Egypt but because this land also included the fertile Nile delta she was also identified with the life powers.
+(May 6, 2023) Wadjet was the Egyptian goddess who seems to be equivalent to Hekate.
+She represented lower Egypt with its food rich Nile delta.
 Life powers always corresponded to the color red.
 Consequently she is represented by the squarish red crown.
 The stick angled on top represents a snake with its forked curled tongue.

-Her complement was the goddess Nekhbet who represented Upper Egypt and who came to be associated with the motion powers represented by the white celestial color.
-Consquently she wore a white crown.
+Her Upper Egyptian complement was the goddess Nekhbet who came to be associated with the motion powers represented by the white celestial color.
+Consequently she wore a white crown.

 Below the goddesses Wadjet and Nkebet surround the pharaoh at the temple of Edfu.
 (Wikimedia Commons at: https://commons.wikimedia.org/wiki/File:Edfu_Tempel_42-2.jpg)